isomerpages/moe-telokuraupri/_curriculum/Information Communication Technology.md

 <img src="/images/ict.jpg" style="width:65%">

 #### **Vision**
-Future ready and responsible digital learners.
+Future ready and responsible digital learners

 #### **Mission**
-Quality learning in the hands of every learner - empowered with technology.
+Quality learning in the hands of every learner - empowered with technology

 #### **Name of Programmes**